-“SMR (Self-Myofascial Release) using a foam roller exerts a favorable effect on arterial function.”
+“SMR (Self-Myofascial Release) using a foam roller exerts a favourable effect on arterial function.”

 In my clinical experience, I find that using the foam roller to address abnormal tension and stiffness can help improve posture and restore normal movement patterns.

-When you first start using a foam roller, you can expect some discomfort, especially if you have tight restricted muscles or “knots”.
+When you first start using a foam roller, you can expect some discomfort, especially if you have tight restricted muscles or trigger points.
 Some will call this a “good pain”, like the kind you feel when you know you are doing so much good for your body!

 If you keep up with this, the discomfort will improve and so will your workouts.

 Here are 4 Simple Foam Roller Exercises That Will Improve Your Workout